NHL Trade Deadline Predictions Revisited: Shameful Showing, Again

 As for the 13 names missing from my big list, they were: Paul Stastny, Jussi Jokinen, Chris Wagner, Brendan Leipsic, Pontus Aberg, Ryan Reaves, Eric Fehr, Matt Beleskey, Mike Reilly, Michal Kempny, Jakub Jerabek, Darcy Kuemper and Scott Wedgewood.

 At the time of compiling my big lists, I was under the belief that the Blues would be buyers, not sellers, so that’s why Stastny was left off.
-The rest were simply overlooked, regrettably so in some cases — such as Leipsic, Aberg, Fehr, Beleskey and Kempny, who all should have been deemed available.
+The rest were simply overlooked, regrettably so in some cases — such as Leipsic, Aberg, Fehr, Beleskey and Kempny, who all should have been deemed available in hindsight.

 Here’s hoping for better luck next year, on all fronts!